 So after I slid the dollar store valentine into Rachel’s shoebox (“You’re outta this world,” it read, with a picture of an alien), I lifted her hand and I kissed the back of it.
 She began laughing uncontrollably.
 So did the girl next to her.
 Then the rest of the class started laughing.
 I turned beet red and ran away.

-This all might sound absurd to you if you grew up in California or Manhattan or some other relatively progressive place.
-You’ve never been to Clay, Alabama, and I suggest you never, ever go.
+This all might sound absurd to you if you grew up in California or Manhattan or some other relatively progressive place instead of Clay, Alabama.

-But Clay, Alabama is where I spent a good chunk of childhood.
-And sadly, Clay, Alabama is not unique.
+But Clay is where I spent a good chunk of childhood.
+And sadly, Clay is not unique.

 Take Tennessee, for another example.
-Tennessee still considers homosexuality to be a mental illness.
-Paradoxically, the state also permits mental health professionals to refuse service to LGBT kids on ‘religious grounds.’
+Despite the fact that Tennessee still considers homosexuality to be a mental illness, it permits mental health professionals to refuse service to LGBT kids on ‘religious grounds.’
 Believe me, I wish I were making this up.
 You wouldn’t get fucked up laws like that in places where a critical mass of people weren’t bigoted about gender and sexuality.

 But anyway, back to the story.

 Fast forward eighteen years: I lived in Washington, D.C., and I hadn’t been to Alabama in about a decade.
-By day, I deciphered smeared farsi and picked out Syrian airplanes in fuzzy images from Google maps.
+By day, I worked as an open source intelligence analyst, deciphering smeared farsi and picking out Syrian airplanes in fuzzy satellite images.
 By night, I performed stand-up comedy.
 I hadn’t said anything to anyone about sexual orientation since the time the principal had threatened to call my parents.

 At this point I mustered up the gumption to come out as bisexual.
-Bisexuality is generally interpreted as an attraction to people on either end of the gender spectrum.
+Bisexuality is generally interpreted as an attraction to people of the same gender and also of a different gender.
 It doesn’t fit my situation.
 Nevertheless, I identified as bi before coming out as gay.

 I know many others who went through this.
 One of those people performed comedy with me in D.C.
 She and I had similar career paths and similar senses of humor.
 We became friends; she was a little older than me and had come out as gay a few years prior.